 Level 2 - Pricing inputs are other than quoted prices in active markets, which are either directly or indirectly observable as of the reporting date, and fair value is determined through the use of models or other valuation methodologies.
-Level 2 also includes investments reported at net asset value per share with lock-up periods of 90 days or less.
-Level 2 methods are also used in measuring the initial fair value of long-term pledges.

 Level 3 - Pricing inputs are unobservable for the instrument and include situations where there is little, if any, market activity for the instrument.
-The inputs into determination of fair value require significant management judgment or estimation.
-Level 3 also includes investments reported at net asset value per share with lock-up provisions in excess of 90 days.
+The inputs into the determination of fair value require significant management judgment or estimation.

-In accordance with ASC 820, \$36,549,552 of the investment balance at December 31, 2013 was valued using Level 1 inputs based on unadjusted quoted market prices within active markets.
-The remaining \$6,132,116 of the investment balance at December 31, 2013 was valued using Level 2 inputs based primarily on available quoted prices for similar assets in active or inactive markets.
+In accordance with ASC 820, \$71,742,976 of the investment balance at December 31, 2019 was valued using Level 1 inputs based on unadjusted quoted market prices within active markets.
+The remaining \$13,121,159 of the investment balance at December 31, 2019 was valued using Level 2 inputs based primarily on available quoted prices for similar assets in active or inactive markets.